etherisc/open-source-secure-element/project/problems.md

 **Problem**: Most hardware wallets use proprietary secure elements with closed-source designs, making it impossible to fully audit their security.

 **Need**: A hardware wallet with a secure element based on an open framework, like [OpenTitan](https://opentitan.org/), with fully documented and inspectable components to ensure trust and transparency.
+It is beyond question that this implementation will give full transparency in the signed transactions, avoiding the typical blind signing attack vectors.

 ## Inadequate Supply Chain Documentation